rmacnak/primordialsoup/docs/design.md

 ## Bytecode

 Primordial Soup uses a variable-length, stack-machine bytecode derived from the Newsqueak V4 bytecode of the [Cog VM](http://www.mirandabanda.org/cogblog/about-cog/).
+Unlike earlier bytecode support for Newspeak, there is a direct bytecode for eventual sends, which greatly simplifies correct implementation of stepping and senders.

 ## Stack-to-Context Mapping